Skip to content

 Yes.
 ZoneWire Free sends New Meeting Alerts for Tulsa County at no cost, with the agenda for each meeting.
 ZoneWire Pro adds full transcripts, zoning and development analysis, and keyword alerts for $129 per market per month.

-Know how comp plan amendment requests get decided in Tulsa County, OK
+Know how comprehensive plan requests get decided in Tulsa County, OK

 7-day free trial, cancel anytime.